-Pets can go a long way in keeping your mind, spirit and body active.
+Pets can go a long way in keeping your mind, spirit, and body active.
 Walking your pets, especially dogs, outside exposes you to sunlight.
 Sunlight is known to help our skins synthesize vitamin D which has both physical and mental benefits.
-Being outside also gets you to interact with nature and this can be really calming.
-Walking keeps us physically fit as well, and when your body is strong, you are less likely to develop mental illnesses.
-Grooming a pet is not only comforting to the pet, but to you as well.
+Being outside also gets you to interact with nature, and this can be calming indeed.
+Walking keeps us physically fit as well, and when your body is healthy, you are less likely to develop mental illnesses.
+Grooming a pet is not only comforting to the pet but you as well.
 Concentrating on its fur, the heat that radiates from its body and its breathing pattern helps to release oxytocin, a hormone known to relieve stress and anxiety.
-Pets are great companions and they lessen loneliness.
+Pets are great companions, and they lessen loneliness.

 Learning something new